Breathwork (New Age): Limited research data

 A 2018 review found that research to date had been limited, and that studies showed "limited evidence of a relationship between physiological parameters and psychological/behavioral outcomes in healthy subjects undergoing slow breathing techniques."

 A 2023 review said that results showed that breathwork may be effective for improving stress and mental health, but urged caution until more research has been done.

 Possible areas of efficacy

 Breathwork may be helpful for relaxation and stress in a similar way to meditation.

-Anxiety may be helped by breathwork.
+Anxiety and stress may be helped by breathwork.